 This tip leaves fresh, beautiful skin and makes the makeup last all day! without creasing, patching, or settling in lines.

 Eye Makeup for Mature skin

-We need to bring those eyes to the front (for my deep-set eyes, my model, in this case, has both deep-set and hooded eyes), make them look awake, fresh, bigger, and sexier!
-OH and of course, LIFTED.
+We need to bring those eyes to the front (for my deep-set eyes, my model, in this case, has both deep-set and hooded eyes), and make them look awake, fresh, bigger, and sexier!
+OH, and of course, LIFTED.